Bogdan-Gherghel/FrontEndProject/src/readme.md

 ### What is this app for?

-It's an application designed for The Monkees fans.
+- It's an application designed for The Monkees fans.

 ## Features

--News about the band
+- News about the band
--Option to sign up for the newsletter
+- Option to sign up for the newsletter
--Info where fans can purchase tickets or other assets the band is selling like music,comic books etc.
+- Info where fans can purchase tickets or other assets the band is selling like music,comic books etc.
--Music page where fans can listen for their favorite songs -Contact page where they can get in touch with the band
+- Music page where fans can listen for their favorite songs
+- Contact page where they can get in touch with the band

 ## Testing

--The app was tested using Google Chrome Dev Tools and ensured to work at different media queries
+- The app was tested using Google Chrome Dev Tools and ensured to work at different media queries

 ## Technologies used